Certificate of Residence in Onondaga County

 THE APPLICATION MUST BE NOTARIZED if it is sent by mail or if it is brought in by someone other than the student.

-If the student is applying in person, we can notarize the form.
-Bring a valid NY State License or ID.
-Relatives may NOT notarize
+If the student is applying in person, we can notarize the form with valid, government-issued ID (ex.
+NY State License, Passport).
+Relatives cannot notarize this document.

 2. Documentary proof of residence for the past 1 year and current mail dated within 30 days.